Jo Norland

 About me

 A scribe of all trades, I started publishing in my teens, writing a bi-weekly Teen Talk column for the Ottawa Citizen, in high school, and Campus Beat columnist for the Providence Journal as a Brown University undergraduate.
-My first play, Mothers Have Nine Lives, premiered at Playwrights Horizons Theater, off Broadway, when I was 19 and my other scripts have been produced on four continents.
-I am working on a stage adaptation of Jane Austen's Pride and Prejudice and working on a collection of 50-word stories.
+My first play, Mothers Have Nine Lives, premiered at Playwrights Horizons Theater, off- Broadway, when I was 19 and my other scripts have been produced on four continents.
+I am currently working on a stage adaptation of Pride and Prejudice, by Jane Austen, and a collection of 50-word stories.

 Writing is a marathon